josedaniel-dev/portfolio/README.md

 ## 🧠 About Me

-Self-taught Python developer with practical experience in data science, machine learning, automation, and creative technology.
+Python developer with practical experience in data science, machine learning, automation, and creative technology.
 I build solutions from scratch with structured logic and a focus on real-world applications.
 My work blends automation, intelligent systems, and experimental design.
 Strong believer in accessible AI, open source, and creative autonomy.

 ---